hfan0348/GroupJ_hfan0348_9103_tut7/README.md

 This p5.js project displays neon-style text inspired by arcade aesthetics.

+## 1. Interaction, Animation Approach, and Driver
+- _**How to Interact with the Work**_
+    - Upon loading the page, users will see the prompt:
+    ```
+    "Click the screen to start the music"
+    ```
+    This project features two interaction methods:
+    1. Mouse Click: triggers background music
+    2. Sound Input: animates text in response to audio amplitude Clicking anywhere on the canvas starts the background track.
+Once the music is playing, the title texts _"Pacman" and "* PIET"_ begin to **flicker and glow**.
+Their brightness is driven by the **live sound input**, creating a reactive neon light effect that synchronizes with the music.

 ## 1. How to Interact with the Work
 - _**Components of the game**_
     - **Interactive Elements**